 I did quite a bit of internet surfing before deciding how to make turkey cupcakes.
 I used features from several different cupcakes and then added a few other touches.
 I was also able to use leftover Halloween candy.

-I admit that these are a little bit labor intensive, but you can omit a some steps (see below) to simplify.
-However, after the second turkey cupcake, I got the hang of it and moved quickly.
-My 3 year old helped with the candy corn and a little here and there, but I had to assemble and frost them.
+I admit that these turkey cupcakes are a little bit labor intensive, but you can omit a some steps (see below) to simplify.
+However, after the second turkey cupcake, I got the hang of it and the process moved quickly.
+My 3-year-old helped with the candy corn and a little here and there, but I had to assemble and frost them.

 3. Donut holes

 5. Fruit by the Foot or similar red fruit roll up

 7. Mini chocolate chips or M&Ms for eyes.
 You could even use regular sized chocolate chips.

 9. An edible “stick” such as a pretzel or candy melts that I piped out straight and let harden.
 This stick attaches the donut hole to the cupcake.

 I was not motivated to go to the store for pretzel sticks.
 I found some dark chocolate candy melts, put them in a Ziploc, microwaved until soft and piped out some sticks in advance.
 They harden pretty quickly and since no one will see them, they don’t have to be perfect.
 Pretzels are easier.

 Take donut hole and carefully insert the edible stick securely inside.

 Stick other end inside cupcake to form the body.
 Frost entire body.
 I tried to melt the frosting a little bit and dunk, but because it was cream cheese (I think), that didn’t exactly work.
 But it helps to have a tiny brush to get the frosting into crevices and, of course, an angled spatula.